 We are also deeply grateful to Lucy Shun, Shinta Taylor & Linda Lam for joining us.

-Treasurer Shellly Wang presented the 2024-2025 Financial Report and Audit Report.
+Treasurer Shelley Wang presented the 2024-2025 Financial Report and Audit Report.

 Returning Officer Connie Lam.